Chandhana-sanoj/retail-sales-customer-analytics/README.md

-Customer Shopping Behavior Analysis (SQL, Python, Power BI) Project Overview
+# Customer Shopping Behavior Analysis (Python, SQL, PowerBI)
+---
+## Project Overview

-This project simulates a corporate-grade, end-to-end data analytics workflow focused on understanding customer shopping behavior in a retail environment.
-The objective is to demonstrate how raw transactional data can be transformed into meaningful business insights that support strategic decision-making.
+This project simulates a corporate-grade, end-to-end data analytics workflow for a retail business.
+The objective is to transform raw customer transaction data into actionable business insights that support strategic decision-making.

-The analysis covers customer demographics, purchasing patterns, loyalty behavior, and revenue drivers using Python for data preparation, SQL for analysis, and Power BI for visualization.
+The analysis focuses on understanding customer segments, purchase drivers, loyalty patterns, and revenue trends using Python, SQL, and Power BI.
+---

-Business Problem
+## Business Problem

-A retail company wants to better understand how customers interact with its products and services in order to improve sales performance, customer engagement, and long-term loyalty.
-Management has observed variations in purchasing behavior across demographics, product categories, and purchasing conditions such as discounts, seasons, and subscription status.
+A retail company wants to better understand customer shopping behavior in order to:
+-Improve sales performance
+-Increase customer engagement and loyalty
+-Optimize marketing and product strategies
+-Key areas of interest include:
+-Demographics and customer segments
+-Product categories and purchasing trends
+-Discounts, subscriptions, and repeat purchases -Revenue contribution across different customer groups

 The core business question addressed in this project is:
-How can consumer shopping data be leveraged to identify trends, improve customer engagement, and optimize marketing and product strategies?
+How can the company leverage consumer shopping data to identify trends, improve customer engagement, and optimize marketing and product strategies?
+---

-Dataset Description
+## Dataset Overview

-The dataset contains 3,900 customer purchase records with 18 features, including customer demographics, product details, transaction values, subscription status, discount usage, purchase frequency, and review ratings.
-Minor missing values were present in the review rating field and were handled during preprocessing.
+The dataset contains 3,900 transaction records with 18 columns.

+Key Features:
+-Customer demographics: age, gender, location, subscription status -Purchase details: item, category, price, season, size, color -Behavioral metrics: discounts, promo usage, previous purchases, purchase frequency, review ratings, shipping type
+---
-Tools and Technologies
+## Tools and Technologies

-Python (pandas, NumPy) was used for data cleaning, transformation, and feature engineering.
+-Python (pandas, NumPy) was used for data cleaning, transformation, and feature engineering.
-PostgreSQL was used to perform SQL-based business analysis.
+-PostgreSQL was used to perform SQL-based business analysis.
-Power BI was used to create an interactive dashboard for stakeholder reporting.
+-Power BI was used to build an interactive dashboard and visualize insights.
+-Jupyter Notebook was used for the analysis workflow.
-Jupyter Notebook and GitHub were used for analysis workflow and project documentation.
+-GitHub was used for version control and project documentation.
+---
+## Project Workflow

-Data Preparation and Exploratory Analysis (Python)
+# Data Preparation and Exploratory Analysis (Python)
+The dataset was loaded and explored using pandas.
+Column names were standardized for consistency and readability.
+Missing values in the review_rating column were handled using median imputation at the category level.

-The raw dataset was cleaned and standardized by renaming columns, handling missing values, and validating data consistency.
-New analytical features were created, including customer age groups and purchase frequency in days.
-Redundant fields were removed, and the final dataset was prepared for SQL-based analysis.
+New features were created, including age_group (Young Adult, Adult, Middle-aged, Senior) and purchase_frequency_days derived from purchase frequency categories.
+Data consistency checks were performed, redundant columns were removed, and the final cleaned dataset was prepared for SQL analysis.

-Data Analysis (SQL)
+# Data Analysis (SQL)

-The cleaned dataset was loaded into PostgreSQL to simulate real-world analytical queries.
-SQL was used to analyze revenue distribution, customer spending behavior, discount effectiveness, subscription impact, customer loyalty segmentation, product performance, and demographic-based revenue contribution.
-Queries were written with a business-driven approach to reflect how analysts work in production environments.
+The cleaned dataset was loaded into PostgreSQL to simulate real-world business analysis.
+SQL queries were written to answer business-driven questions such as revenue comparison by gender, identification of high-spending customers who used discounts, top products by average review rating, purchase behavior by shipping type, spending patterns of subscribers versus non-subscribers, discount dependency by product, customer segmentation into New, Returning, and Loyal groups, top products within each category, the relationship between repeat purchases and subscriptions, and revenue contribution by age group.

-Visualization and Insights (Power BI)
+# Visualization and Dashboard (Power BI)

-An interactive Power BI dashboard was developed to communicate insights clearly and effectively.
-The dashboard includes key performance indicators such as total customers, revenue by category, subscription split, spending by age group, and filters for product category, shipping type, and subscription status.
-The dashboard enables stakeholders to explore patterns and make data-driven decisions.
+An interactive Power BI dashboard was developed to present insights clearly to stakeholders.
+The dashboard includes total customers and average purchase value, revenue by product category, subscription versus non-subscription split, sales and revenue by age group, and interactive filters for category, shipping type, and subscription status.
+---

-Key Insights
+## Key Insights

-Subscribed customers contribute higher long-term revenue compared to non-subscribers.
-Repeat and loyal customers form a significant portion of total revenue.
-Certain products rely heavily on discounts, which may impact profitability.
-Middle-aged and young adult customers are the highest revenue-generating segments.
-Customers opting for faster shipping tend to spend slightly more per transaction.
+-Subscribers generate higher long-term value despite similar average purchase amounts -Loyal customers form the largest segment, highlighting retention opportunities -Certain products rely heavily on discounts, impacting margins -Middle-aged and young adult customers contribute the most revenue -Express shipping customers tend to spend slightly more per purchase
+---

-Business Recommendations
+## Business Recommendations

-Strengthen subscription and loyalty programs to improve retention and lifetime value.
-Optimize discount strategies to balance customer acquisition and profit margins.
-Focus marketing efforts on high-revenue customer segments and top-performing products.
-Use product ratings and purchase behavior to guide inventory and promotional decisions.
+-Promote subscription benefits to increase long-term revenue -Introduce loyalty programs for high-repeat customers -Optimize discount strategies to protect margins -Highlight top-rated and high-performing products in marketing campaigns -Focus marketing efforts on high-revenue customer segments

+Jupyter Notebook was used for the analysis workflow.
+GitHub was used for version control and project documentation.